knipknalted/Music-Player-J/README.md

 # Music Player J
 A music player I'm making in rust as a personal project.
-Currently only works well/at all with aac encoding.
+Currently only works well/at all with m4a/mp4/mp3 encoding.

-# Goals
+## Goals
 Make settings window nicer, maybe use Area instead of Window
 *Maybe* make the search bar cursor blink, and work with arrow keys(big maybe)
 Improve file type handling